Air Advocacy

 Our current policy priorities

 Members meet monthly—and often more frequently—to develop advocacy goals and policy positions.
-The AAC also has two subcommittees – a Drone Subcommittee and an AAM Subcommittee, who meet bimonthly to discuss pressing issues in those spaces.
+The AAC also has two subcommittees – a UAS Subcommittee and an AAM Subcommittee – who meet bimonthly to discuss pressing issues in those spaces.

 Here are a few of the priorities we’re currently working on:

-- Establishing the AAC as the preeminent industry voice influencing UAS and AAM regulations and legislation and positioning the AAC, and AUVSI, positively during the 2023-2024 Federal Aviation Administration (FAA) Reauthorization bill (more on this below).
+1. Establishing the AAC as the preeminent industry voice influencing UAS and AAM regulations and legislation and positioning the AAC, and AUVSI, positively to influence the FAA Reauthorization Act of 2024 and its implementation and the implementation of the two recent Trump Administration Executive Orders on drones – Restoring American Airspace Sovereignty and Unleashing American Drone Dominance.

-- Ensuring domestic UAS and AAM companies have the resources they need to globally compete with companies that are heavily subsidized by their respective governments.
+3. Ensuring domestic UAS and AAM companies have the resources they need to globally compete with companies that are heavily subsidized by their respective governments (see AUVSI Partnership for Drone Competitiveness).

-- Fostering an inclusive airspace for AAM, Urban Air Mobility (UAM), and Regional Air Mobility (RAM) aircraft and operations.
+5. Fostering an inclusive airspace for AAM, Urban Air Mobility (UAM), and Regional Air Mobility (RAM) aircraft and operations, notably by ensuring the FAA releases a powered-lift Special Federal Aviation Regulation (SFAR) as soon as possible that takes into consideration industry’s concerns and extensive feedback.

-- Developing next steps for the integration of Unmanned Aircraft Systems Traffic Management (UTM) to work alongside the current air traffic management system.
+8. Developing next steps for the integration of UAS Traffic Management (UTM), and AAM Traffic Management (ATM) to work alongside the current air traffic management system.

-- Providing law enforcement with the proper authority to mitigate errant or potentially malicious UAS and ensuring Preventing Emerging Threats Act compliance and consistent reauthorization.
+10. Providing law enforcement with the proper authority to address errant or potentially malicious UAS and ensuring Preventing Emerging Threats Act compliance and consistent reauthorization.

-- Ensuring UAS and AAM have access to spectrum to conduct operations, including the use of command-and-control technologies at higher altitudes, use of detect-and-avoid systems, ability to transmit payload data, and to conduct operations that ultimately strengthen the operation of UAS in the NAS.
-AUVSI continues to look for regulatory efforts we can comment on, after filing comments to the FCC’s recent C-Band Notice of Proposed Rulemaking.
+12. Ensuring UAS and AAM have access to spectrum to conduct operations, including the use of command-and-control technologies at higher altitudes, use of detect-and-avoid systems, ability to transmit payload data, and to conduct operations that ultimately strengthen the operation of UAS in the NAS.
+AUVSI continues to look for regulatory efforts we can comment on, after filing comments to the Federal Communications Commission’s C-Band Notice of Proposed Rulemaking and National Spectrum Strategy.

-- Promoting technology transfer and international harmonization of standards to realize the full potential benefits of UAS.
+14. Promoting technology transfer and international harmonization of standards to realize the full potential benefits of uncrewed systems.